BestTimesToVisit.com Logo

 nature

-Far from city lights, Merzouga offers an unparalleled celestial display.
-Lie back on a Berber carpet at your desert camp and marvel at the Milky Way stretching across the inky blackness, a truly humbling and unforgettable experience.
+Far from city lights, Merzouga offers some of the most spectacular stargazing opportunities on Earth.
+Lie back on a Berber carpet at your desert camp and witness a celestial tapestry unfold, with the Milky Way stretching across the inky blackness.
+Many camps offer telescopes and guides to point out constellations.

 cultural